Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 Where can I service my BYD in South Africa?

-BYD has 18-20 authorized dealerships across major cities including Sandton, Pretoria, Cape Town, Durban, Port Elizabeth, and Bloemfontein.
+BYD has 18-20 authorised dealerships across major cities including Sandton, Pretoria, Cape Town, Durban, Port Elizabeth, and Bloemfontein.
 All dealerships offer full service, warranty work, and genuine parts.
-The network is expanding to 35+ locations by 2026.
+The network is expanding to 35 locations by mid-2026.

 What is the cheapest BYD car in South Africa?